hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 # [2.
 Buffer Pool Manager (BPM)](https://15445.courses.cs.cmu.edu/fall2019/notes/05-bufferpool.pdf)
 ![DiskOrientedDBMS](/img/DataBase/DiskOrientedDBMS.jpeg)
 ### 2.1 Why Need BPM
 According to **spatial locality** and **temporal locality**, BPM could minimize the time cost of getting a page from disk.
 We build our own BPM and not use OS‘s cache because we could use suitable evict algorithm to evict a page, and we could set the size of Buffer Pool.
+So we could control it flexible and by ourselves.

 ### 2.2 Component
 It is a **memory region** organized as an array of fixed-size pages.
 An array entry is called a **frame**.
 There is a **page table**, mapped from page_id to frame_id.
 For every page in Buffer Pool, each of them need to contain Dirty Flag and Pin/Reference Counter.
 **Dirty Flag** is used to identify whether a page is modified after read into memory.
 When a dirty page is evicted, DBMS needs to write it back to disk.
-**Pin/Reference Counter** is used to decide whether this page is evicted.
+**Pin/Reference Counter** is used to decide whether this page can be a evicted candidate.
 When Pin/Reference Counter is 0, apply Replacement Policy to this page.
 ![BufferPoolManager](/img/DataBase/BufferPoolManager.jpeg){:height="60%" width="60%"}

 ### 2.3 Optimization